acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/tabs.md

 <api name="open">
 @event

 The event is emitted when a new tab is opened.
 This does not mean that the content has loaded, only that the browser tab itself is fully visible to the user.

-Properties relating to the tab's content (for example: title, thumbnail, favicon, url) will not be correct at this point.
+Properties relating to the tab's content (for example: `title`, `favicon`, and `url`) will not be correct at this point.
 If you need to access these properties, use the `ready` event listener:

     var tabs = require("tabs");
     tabs.on('open', function(tab){